Tennessee Divorce Details

 Legal Grounds for Divorce in Tennessee

 As a spouse prepares to file for a contested divorce, they need to decide on the grounds for that divorce.
-Among the considerations are if the other spouse committed adultery or even bigamy.
-If the spouse willingly abandoned their partner for up to one year, was convicted of a felony crime or is serving time in jail those can be additional grounds for divorce.
+Among the considerations is if the other spouse committed adultery or even bigamy.
+If the spouse willingly abandoned their partner for up to one year, was convicted of a felony crime, or is serving time in jail those can be additional grounds for divorce.

 Property Distribution Laws

 Tennessee has deemed itself to be an equitable distribution state.
-That means that any property or assets that were created during the marriage becomes what will be divided no matter whose name might be on the title of ownership.
-Whoever’s fault it was for the marriage is break-up is not considered by the judge.
-However, what is considered will be how long the marriage lasted, how old the couple is, what contributions were made by each spouse (homemaker versus salaried worker), the potential social security benefits and the potential for each spouse to make their own money.
+That means that any property or assets that were created during the marriage become what will be divided no matter whose name might be on the title of ownership.
+Whoever’s fault it was for the marriage’s break-up is not considered by the judge.
+However, what is considered will be how long the marriage lasted, how old the couple is, what contributions were made by each spouse (homemaker versus salaried worker), the potential social security benefits, and the potential for each spouse to make their own money.

 Alimony or Spousal Support Laws